The standard deduction

 Child tax credit

-It also created a second credit for dependents who aren't kids under age 17.
+There is also a separate credit for dependents that aren't kids under age 17.
 This credit is worth up to $500 for dependents, such as elderly disabled parents or children who are 17+.

 If you have a child headed to college or are pursuing higher education yourself, check out these tax credits available for education expenses.

 The Earned Income Tax Credit (EITC) can deliver significant tax savings for low- to moderate-income taxpayers.
-For 2018, the maximum credit5 ranges from $519 to $6,431, depending on your filing status and how many children you have.
+For 2020, the maximum credit ranges from $538 to $6,660, depending on your filing status and how many children you have.6